Make use of these tips and tricks to prepare for your next adventure.

 16. Consider a guitar case as your choice of survival bag.
 This is a rather unusual but very useful alternative to the typical bug out pack.
 The shape of the bag will allow you to store an unbelievable large amount of things.
 Plus, it’s very inconspicuous, especially when a hiker’s or camper’s backpack is often the easiest way to spot a person who isn’t from around the area, which can have its disadvantages.
 It’s a good way to pack lots of stuff without sticking out in public.

 19. Rocks around the campfire are very useful.
 Even after the fire had died, the rocks will still hold on to enough heat to keep you warm.
 The heat of the rock can also be used to purify water.
 Simply place them inside aluminium cans filled with water.
 It will cause the water to boil, purifying it enough to be safe to drink.

 In some scenarios, it might be necessary to boil water underground.
-We have you covered; here is our guide to how to boil water underground.
+Authorized Boots has you covered; here is its guide to how to boil water underground.